 Running another part-time business alongside your 9-5?
 Here at Heelan Associates we love supporting small business owners across Hampshire.

 This is very important to the budding entrepreneur.
-You can read many fine books on the subject of what makes a good business person (and we have read A LOT……) but one recurring theme would be this one.
+There are lots of books on the subject of what makes a good business person (and we have read A LOT……) but one recurring theme would be this one.

-It can be very difficult to pull yourself away from the physical operation of your side business, especially if you are juggling this with another day job but finding some time to work on the business itself is the most important thing you can do.
+It can be very difficult to pull yourself away from the physical operation of your side business, especially if you are juggling this with another day job.
+Finding some time to work on the business itself is the most important thing you can do.

 - Are there ways to improve this process?

 - Is there a better software solution that will make this process more efficient?

 - Should I market to this social media site?
 Am I marketing to the right people?